mjbots/moteus/docs/reference.md

 Mode: Read/write

-When in kFoc mode, this controls the desired Q phase current.
+When in Current mode, this controls the desired Q phase current.
 If unspecified, 0.0 is used.

 ### 0x01d - Commanded D Phase Current ###

 Mode: Read/write

-When in kFoc mode, this controls the desired D phase current.
+When in Current mode, this controls the desired D phase current.
 Unless you like burning power, with a BLDC motor you will typically want this set to 0.
 If unspecified, 0.0 is used.